RESOStandards/transport/data-dictionary.md

 Collection data types are used in the Data Dictionary to indicate *possible expansions*, which use the OData [Edm.Collection type](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752651) to present a collection of instances of a given type, such as Media items related to a Property record.

 RESO will not be certifying this data type for related Data Dictionary Resources and until the Expand Endorsement has been created.
-Vendors MAY use OData $expand functionality on their servers as long as server metadata pass OData validation.
+Vendors MAY use OData $expand functionality on their servers as long as server metadata passes OData validation.

 Standard Relationships have been provided in the adopted [Data Dictionary spreadsheet](https://docs.google.com/spreadsheets/d/1SZ0b6T4_lz6ti6qB2Je7NSz_9iNOaV_v9dbfhPwWgXA/edit#gid=266511010) to and [reference metadata](https://github.com/RESOStandards/web-api-commander/blob/main/src/main/resources/RESODataDictionary-1.7.xml) to guide vendors in the meantime.
 It's also worth noting that If a property definition for a Collection is nullable, it means that collection members are nullable.
 If there are no items in a given collection, the field would return an empty collection, but the field itself may not be null (by the OData specification).